galadriel-ai/teeML/README.md

 # teeML

-teeML: Trusted Execution Environment for Machine Learning.
+teeML: Trusted Execution Environment for Machine Learning Inference.
 It's purpose is to enable the querying of any of the LLM APIs, both for open and closed-source models, in a low latency, low cost, and verifiable manner.

 High level overview described in [docs.galadriel.com](https://docs.galadriel.com/how-it-works#tee)